conan-io/conan-center-index/docs/faqs.md

 In summary, we do not recommend `full_package_mode` or any other custom package id mode for requirements on CCI, it will break other PRs soon or later.
 Instead, prefer using `shared=True` by default, when needed.
 Also, when having a similar situation, do not hesitate in opening an issue explaining your case, and ask for support from the community.

+## Do ConanCenter recipes support editable mode?

+No, as they download source code the expectations is that it should not require development - which is the purpose of editable mode.

+Recipes by default should support this however many use components to model upstream build system configuration files (see able why those are not allowed) as a result there is little support within ConanCenterIndex.

+Small modifications (less then 5 lines) to enable support for this feature are more the welcome.